ChuijkYahus/efhexs-l10n/README.md

 # Special Efhexs

-An addon dedicated to special effects via particles and sounds.
-By travelling the world with your microphone, you can observe a wide array of particles and sounds all around you.
-After that, you can play sounds back or create particle effects that you've seen.
+A Hexcasting addon dedicated to producing and observing particles and sounds.
+If you have seen or heard a sound before, you can use a pattern to pluck its identifier out of your own memories and replay it.